 We have designed our program to be procedurally intense, in our effort to train physicians to work in resource poor environments.

 We have 4 family medicine faculty members who are OB fellowship-trained and perform C-Sections.
-Our clinic is the only prenatal provider in the county.
+For the rural track, clinic is the only prenatal provider in the county.
 Each resident will be trained in performing colposcopy, LEEP, Nexplanon insertions, and IUD insertions.

 Our residents are trained to perform and interpret ultrasounds and echocardiograms.
 This is embedded into the schedule for all residents in PGY-1 and PGY-3 years.